expresso/router/README.md

 The `input` property is an object containing a `body`, `params` and / or `query` properties, each being a Zod schema.
 The corresponding `req` properties will be validated and transformed using these schemas.
 You can also specify a `headers` property, which should contain a map of `<string, HeaderObject>` according to OpenAPI spefication. **These headers will not be automatically validaded for now**

 The `output` property is an object literal having one property for each possible status code for that endpoint.
-Each status code receives a Zod schema describing the body of that response.
+Each status code receives a `body` property, which is the Zod schema describing the body of that response.
+Optionally, each status code can also have a `headers` property, containing the Response headers for that status code.
 The `res.json` typing will ensure that you fulfill at least one of the response bodies, but **will not** match the status code and body (this is a typing limitation and PRs are very welcome).

-The `outputHeaders` property allows you to specify headers that are sent with each response code specified in the `output` property.
-This property is an object containing a `<statusCode, <string, HeaderObject>>` map.

 The `handlers` property is a function or array of optionally async functions.
 Errors and async errors are automatically captured and fed to `next`, so the express error handling flow works as normal.

-Besides the `input`, `output` and `handlers` properties, you can also define a `description` property, which will be used to generate the OpenAPI documentation.
+Besides the `input`, `output` and `handlers` properties.
 All other OpenAPI properties for an endpoint are supported, but optional.
-We recommend using the `tags` property to group this endpoint with other similar ones.
+We recommend using the `tags` property to group this endpoint with other similar ones and the `description` property to add a little bit of context to your endpoints.
 If you don't specify a `tags` property, the endpoint will be grouped with the default tag `"default"`.

 You can see more about the OpenAPI specification at [https://swagger.io/](https://swagger.io/).